gkao25/wildfire-mitigation-report/README.md

 Please download the following Python packages using `pip install` so they are ready for import when you run the code.

-Basic data science packages:
+Data science packages:
 - Numpy
 - Pandas
+- GeoPandas
+- NetworkX

 Plotting packages:
 - matplotlib.pyplot
 - Seaborn

 Geospatial analysis and map-drawing packages:
-- GeoPandas
 - Shapely
 - Folium